plurby/SignalWire/README.md

 Now, you may goto Index.html, and ensure all your JS file versions are correct, and run the project with index.html as the startup page.

 ## Server side - The Data hub and Poco Classes ##
-The Only server side code you need is your POCO objects and a hub inherited from the DataHub base class, defined in the SignalWire library.
+The Only server side code you need is your POCO objects/ORM and a hub inherited from the DataHub base class, defined in the SignalWire library.
 You need to use the Collections attribute to map a POCO class with the set/collection, and make sure you always do that in lower case.

+You may also use the Validation related annotation attributes as these attributes are supported for Model validation.

 ```
    //Simple POCO class to represent a task